Supratik7712/sahapicks-wesbite/README.md

 # 🛍️ SahaPicks Website

-SahaPicks is a modern and responsive product showcase website built to display curated picks, featured products, recommendations, and collections in a clean and visually appealing interface.
+SahaPicks is a modern affiliate product discovery platform designed to help users explore curated products and seamlessly redirect to trusted ecommerce partners for purchasing.

-The project is designed with performance, responsiveness, and simplicity in mind, making it suitable for affiliate marketing, product discovery, ecommerce showcases, and personal branding.
+The platform focuses on clean UI/UX, responsive design, affiliate conversion optimization, and scalable deployment architecture.

 ---